kevin-ch-day/DroidHarvester/README.md

 | `DH_PULL_TIMEOUT` | Seconds for adb pull (default 60). |
 | `DH_RETRIES` | Retry count for ADB commands (default 3). |
 | `DH_BACKOFF` | Seconds between retries (default 1). |

+## UI theme configuration

+The interactive menus use a high-contrast palette tuned for dark terminals.
+Use the following knobs to adjust or disable styling:

+- `NO_COLOR=1` – disable all colors.
+- `DH_THEME=mono` – keep layout but drop colors.
+- `DH_THEME=dark-hi` – explicit high-contrast theme (default).
+- `DH_NO_UNICODE=1` – use plain ASCII borders instead of Unicode.

 ## Tests